 ESSA is committed to promoting equal opportunity in all dealings with employees, clients, suppliers and others.
 ESSA will conduct its business in a manner that will make it a desirable employer.
 In doing so, ESSA will:

-- strive to maintain a work environment in which the personal dignity of all individuals is respected by it, as well as its employees;
+- strive to maintain a work environment in which the personal dignity of all individuals is respected by ESSA and its employees;

 - prohibit discrimination, intimidation or harassment on the basis of race, gender, sexual orientation or religious beliefs or any other personal characteristic protected by law; and